mohammed3bbas/ChatGPTWrapper/README.md

 ### For Windows Users

-- Create virtual enviroment, install project dependencies and run the server by using this cmd script.
+- Create virtual environment, install project dependencies and run the server by using this cmd script.

 ```
 .\run_app.cmd [PORT_NUMBER]